 The historic city of Al-Ula occupies an area of around 22,000 square kilometres.
-The Royal Commission of Al-Ula has laid out a strategic roadmap for the development of the entire area based on sound social, economic, and ecological principles.
-The objective is to create over 38,000 jobs allowing the Kingdom to diversify beyond oil and contribute over $32 billion to the national GDP by 2035.
-The core pillars of the Al-Ula strategy are (1) tourism, heritage and nature, (2) local community, (3) economic diversification. the enabling pillars are (1) physical development, (2) enabling services, (3) institutional excellence.
+The Royal Commission of Al-Ula has laid out a strategic roadmap for the development of the entire area based on sound social, economic and ecological principles.
+The objective is to create over 38,000 jobs allowing the Kingdom of Saudi Arabia to diversify beyond oil and contribute over $32 billion to the national GDP by 2035.
+The core pillars of the Al-Ula strategy are: (1) tourism, heritage and nature; (2) local community; (3) economic diversification.
+The enabling pillars are physical development, enabling services and institutional excellence.